deadshotsb/hello-world-of-machine-learning/README.md

 # IRIS Classification

 The IRIS Classification dataset is largely considered as a "Hello World" of Machine Leaening.
-This is based on a kaggle dataset. the main aim of this project is to classify an iris into three categories based on some charecteristics.
+This is based on a kaggle dataset. the main aim of this project is to classify an iris into three categories based on some charecteristics provided in the dataset.

 ## Installations ##